Multivariate Fields of Experts for Convergent Image Reconstruction: Introduction

 \section{Introduction}

-In many areas of science and engineering, it is common to recover an object of interest from indirect linear measurements.
+A common problem in science and engineering is to recover an object of interest from indirect linear measurements.
 Let $\mathbf H \in \mathbb{R}^{m \times n}$ denote the measurement operator and let $\mathbf y \in \mathbb{R}^m$ be the observed data.
 The goal is to reconstruct the underlying signal $\mathbf x \in \mathbb{R}^n$ such that $\mathbf H \mathbf x \approx \mathbf y$.
 However, since $\mathbf{y}$ is usually noisy and $\mathbf{H}$ is often ill-conditioned or even rank-deficient, the direct inversion is typically unstable and results in poor reconstructions.
 To address this, a popular strategy is to use variational regularization to recover $\mathbf x$ as the minimizer of the energy

-where the first term enforces data fidelity and where the regularizer $R \colon \mathbb R^n \to \mathbb R$ encodes prior knowledge about the underlying data.
+where the first term enforces data fidelity and the regularizer $R \colon \mathbb R^n \to \mathbb R$ encodes prior knowledge about the underlying signal.

-Many popular regularizers \cite{roth_fields_2005, 6705653, 8119908, 10223264, 23M1565243, zach_product_2024, Pourya03072024} can be expressed as a sum of pointwise potential functions applied to the data convolved with a filter.
-In particular, the weakly convex ridge regularizer (WCRR) \cite{23M1565243} represents a recent advance in this direction, where univariate nonconvex potentials are learned via linear splines.
+Many popular regularizers \cite{roth_fields_2005, 6705653, 8119908, 10223264, 23M1565243, zach_product_2024, Pourya03072024} can be expressed as a sum of univariate potential functions applied to filter responses, a structure frequently referred to as the fields of experts (FoE) model.
+In particular, the weakly convex ridge regularizer (WCRR) \cite{23M1565243} represents a recent advance in this direction, where nonconvex potentials are learned via linear splines.
+While highly effective, such approaches implicitly assume independence between the filter responses (channels), ignoring potentially valuable interactions between them.

-In this work, we propose the multivariate fields of experts\footnote{\href{https://github.com/StanislasDucotterd/MFoE}{https://github.com/StanislasDucotterd/MFoE}} (MFoE), a novel class of learned regularizers that extends the classic fields of experts (FoE) framework by incorporating multivariate potential functions.
+In this work, we propose the multivariate fields of experts (MFoE), a novel class of learned regularizers that generalizes the classic FoE framework by incorporating multivariate potential functions that have the capability to capture interactions between channels.
 Our contributions are as follows.